Certifiably Robust Variational Autoencoders: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

-Our aim now is to establish that our theoretical results allow us to certify and guarantee the robustness of VAEs in practice.
-Additionally, we would like to verify that Lipschitz continuity constraints can endow VAEs with greater robustness to adversarial input perturbations than standard VAEs.
+Our aim now is to establish that our theoretical results allow certifying and guaranteeing VAE robustness in practice.
+We would also like to verify that Lipschitz continuity constraints can endow VAEs with greater robustness to adversarial inputs than standard VAEs.

-\textbf{Experimental Setup} We pick a latent space with dimension $d_z=10$ (unless otherwise stated) and use the same architecture across experiments: encoder mean $\mu_\phi(\cdot)$, encoder standard deviation $\sigma_\phi(\cdot)$ and deterministic component of the decoder $g_\theta(\cdot)$ are all three-layer fully-connected networks with hidden dimensions $512$ (for more details, see Appendix~\ref{app: netapp}).
+\paragraph{Experimental Setup} We pick a latent space with dimension $d_z=10$ (unless otherwise stated) and use the same architecture across experiments: encoder mean $\mu_\phi(\cdot)$, encoder standard deviation $\sigma_\phi(\cdot)$ and deterministic component of the decoder $g_\theta(\cdot)$ are all three-layer fully-connected networks with hidden dimensions $512$ (for more details, see Appendix~\ref{app: net_arch}).
+Following \cite{anil2018sorting}, we start with $K=3$ Bj\"{o}rck Orthonormalization iterations before setting $K=50$ to finetune to convergence (using $p=1$ throughout).